 Where had Des Jardins gone?
 I’d lost track of him after we’d escaped the alley.
 Had he retreated?
 Seen the brutal efficiency of my guard and given up the battle as lost?
 Any sane man might have done so, but there had been something in his expression as he’d shouted his orders that made me feel like he might be mad enough to ignore logic and reason.
 Madmen were unpredictable, and therefore much more dangerous than those still in their right minds.

 “Where’s Des Jardins?”
 I yelled.

 No one heard me.
-My voice was drowned beneath the waves of noise that crashed over us.
-Further down the road, it sounded like the riot had broken out in full.
+My voice was lost in the cacophony.
+Further down the road, it sounded like a riot had broken out in full.
 Shouts and bangs echoed from that direction.
 I heard glass shatter.
 Wood splinter.
 The acrid bite of smoke hit my nose.

 Had they set the street on fire?